French Permanent Military Tribunal in Saigon: Overview

 On 9 March 1946, the French Permanent Military Tribunal in Saigon (FPMTS) also known as the Saigon Trials was set up to investigate conventional war crimes ("Class B") and crimes against humanity ("Class C") committed by the Japanese forces after the 9 March 1945 coup d'état.
 The FPMTS was also tasked with prosecuting Vietnamese independence activists, as well as Chinese and French wartime collaborators.
 Japanese crimes against peace committed during the occupation of Indochina from 1940 to 1945 and (categorized as "Class A" crimes) were to be investigated at the Tokyo War Crimes Tribunal.
 The FPMTS examined war crimes committed between 9 March 1945 and 15 August 1945.
 The FPMTS tried a total of 230 Japanese defendants in 39 separate trials, taking place between October 1946 and March 1950.

 The war crimes examined were committed exclusively against the French population, most of the victims were members of resistance networks.
-Unlike other war crime tribunals in South East Asia no persecutions were made for war crimes against Indochina's native population.
+Unlike other war crime tribunals in South East Asia, no persecutions were made for war crimes against the indigenous population.
 FPMTS served as an instrument of French foreign policy, aiming to highlight France as a victim of Japanese aggression while simultaneously showcasing the ability of the colonial authorities to govern the region.

 All trials took place at the Saigon Military Court.
 The accused had the right to choose their own attorneys, those who refused to do so received the assistance of a French defense counsel.
 The Allies collaborated with a select group of trusted Japanese lawyers, some of whom participated in the Saigon trials.
 The lawyers typically highlighted various mitigating circumstances such as the defendants pre-war background, family status and treatment of French citizens.
 The court reached all decisions by majority vote in an open court.
 The accused had the right to appeal within a day from their conviction.